-- > Nonoperating revenue is outlined as follows: - a.
+- ➤ Nonoperating revenue is outlined as follows: - a.
 Tax revenue remains committed to the annual debt retirement, airport development, international operating expenses, domestic shortfalls, and capital requirements of the Authority.
 This revenue is also committed to establishing reserves in support of mandated obligations. - b.
-Passenger facility charge revenue increased to \$387,758 in 2022 from \$236,558 in 2021.
+Passenger facility charge revenue increased to \$453,364 in 2024 from \$368,473 in 2023.
 PFC revenue is a per passenger fee and thus is a direct reflection of airline activity at the Capital Region International Airport. - c.
-Customer facility charge revenue increased to \$194,919 in 2022 from \$163,974 in 2021.
+Customer facility charge revenue increased to \$239,954 in 2024 from \$200,265 in 2023.
 Customer facility charge revenue is a per rental car customer fee and thus is a direct reflection of rental car activity at the Capital Region International Airport. - d.
-Nonoperating grant revenue decreased to \$4,458,870 in 2022 from \$5,044,735 in 2021.
-This grant is entirely associated with the CARES Act funding, in direct response to the COVID-19 pandemic.
-In 2022 and 2021, this funding was used to cover payroll and related expenses of the Authority in addition to utilities. - e.
-Return on investment remains conservative, as the federal monetary policy and overall economic climate is resulting in modest interest rates.
-Airport reserves continue to be invested consistently and conservatively and are in accordance with state and Authority policy, thereby ensuring safety of principal.
+Nonoperating grant revenue increased to \$13,042,705 in 2024 from \$5,114,971 in 2023.
+This is due to an increase in the Airport Improvement Program grant funding, offset by the decrease in CARES Act funding, in direct response to the COVID-19 pandemic, which was fully utilized in the prior year.
+In 2024, this grant concluded, and grant revenue associated with government projects was recognized.
+In 2023, this funding was used to cover payroll and related expenses of the Authority in addition to utilities. - e.
+Return on investment increased to \$2,195,689 in 2024 from \$684,153 in 2023.
+Airport reserves continue to be invested consistently and conservatively and are in accordance with state and Authority policy, thereby ensuring the safety of principal.
+During 2023-2024 and 2022-2023, changes in the federal monetary policy and overall economic climate resulted in increased interest rates.
+This had a favorable impact on the investments held by the Authority.